zakimjz/cSPADE/README.md

 available to the program.
 MEMSIZE is given in MB.
 For example if you have 64 MB available, then use -m 64 (the default is 32MB).

->>>>>>>>>>>>>>>>

-Here are the steps to follow for the example file test.ascii.data

-1) makebin test.ascii.data test.data
-The *.data extension for binary is required

-2) getconf -i test -o test

-3) exttpose -i test -o test -s 0 -l -x

-4) now you can run spade

-e.g.: run "./spade -e 1 -r -i test -s 0.2 -u 2 -o"
-this means max gap between events is 2, and minsup is 20% or 2/10

-an example output pattern:
-22 80 -> 72 -> 42 -> 22 -- 2 2
-gives you the frequent sequence followed by support (the last two
-		numbers, which will be the same in this application).

-This means that the itemset (22 80) is followed by 72 followed by 42 followed by 22.

-Other flags of interest include:
--w max_window for the whole sequence
--z max_itemset length
--Z max_seq length (in terms of the number of itemsets it can have)